MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ## SQL Server 2022 Reporting Services

 This release introduces the new [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] Reporting Services (SSRS).
 We continue to innovate, create, and design in a way that gives everyone the ability to achieve more.
 Designing for inclusivity reflects how people adapt to the world around them.
-In this new release of SSRS, we've done a lot of accessibility work to make sure we're empowering people to achieve more.
-The release includes enhanced Windows Narrator support for the new Windows OS (Operating Systems) and Windows Server, security enhancements, browser performance improvements with Angular, accessibility bug fixes, support for [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] instances report server catalog and reliability updates.
+In this new release of SSRS, we made significant accessibility improvements to make sure we're empowering people to achieve more.
+The release includes:

+- Windows Narrator support enhancements for the new Windows OS (Operating Systems) and Windows Server
+- Security enhancements
+- Browser performance improvements with Angular
+- Accessibility bug fixes
+- Support for [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] instances report server catalog
+- Reliability updates

 Download [**SQL Server 2022 Reporting Services**](https://www.microsoft.com/download/details.aspx?id=104502) from the Microsoft Download Center.